aws/aws-lambda-dotnet/Blueprints/BlueprintDefinitions/Msbuild-NETCore_2_0/SimpleSQSFunction/template/src/BlueprintBaseName.1/Readme.md

 To perform testing against your deployed function use the Test Invoke tab in the opened Function View window.

-To configure event sources for your deployed function, for example to have your function invoked when an object is created in an Amazon S3 bucket, use the Event Sources tab in the opened Function View window.
+To configure event sources for your deployed function go to the AWS Lambda console to select your SQS queue as the event source.

 To update the runtime configuration of your deployed function use the Configuration tab in the opened Function View window.